Knoblauchpilze/ec2-deployment/README.md

 In order to clearly separate the concerns, it is quite common to rely on [subdomains](https://en.wikipedia.org/wiki/Subdomain#Subdomain_usage) to route traffic to different servers/applications depending on their type.
 As we would need a domain name to host the website anyway, it seems like a good approach to use the subdomains to host the different facets of the service.

 In addition, it is possible to use traefik to route only part of the traffic to specific containers.
-For example let's say we have a user-service and an order-service, we could have `api.example.com/v1/users` routed to the `user-service` contains and `api.example.com/v1/orders` routed to `order-service` by using the [PathPrefix](https://doc.traefik.io/traefik/routing/routers/#path-pathprefix-and-pathregexp) attribute in the rule of the router.
+For example let's say we have a user-service and an order-service, we could have `api.example.com/v1/users` routed to the `user-service` container and `api.example.com/v1/orders` routed to `order-service` by using the [PathPrefix](https://doc.traefik.io/traefik/routing/routers/#path-pathprefix-and-pathregexp) attribute in the rule of the router.
 The admin dashboard could be located at `admin.example.com` while the actual game/website would be at `example.com`.

 ## Throttling